ubco-W2022T1-cosc301/project-group14/final_report_group14.md

 A possible explanation for this disproportionate response is the weather on that day.
 According to the figures above, the weather in March was approximately the same as that of April, but the average temperature was about 4°C warmer (15.6° vs. 19.5°).
 If this is not the explanation, the difficulty in finding an answer as to what the holiday on April 16th was might indicate the data collector incorrectly entered this date as a holiday.

+My complete analysis can be found in [this notebook](notebooks/analysis1.ipynb).

 ## Question 2 (Jan)

 ### Results